Admissions & Tuition

 Every semester, BGU offers two travel grants of $2,500 to highly qualified students from North America to cover travel expenses within Israel for research as part of a research project, personal enrichment project, research internship, or independent study that complements their immersive experience in the OSP.
 Travel covered by the grant must be undertaken directly before, during, or after the stay at BGU for a semester or academic year of study.

-A substantial amount of funding is available to students applying for a semester or academic year through the Ginsburg Scholarship Fund.
+Funding is available to students applying for a semester or academic year through the Ginsburg Scholarship Fund.
 Scholarship awards are based on economic need.
 Recipients will be notified of their awards after acceptance to the program.

 Additional Scholarship Opportunities